Primary and Secondary Axes

 If your chart's diagram contains multiple panes, a secondary axis is automatically displayed in the pane associated with the series to which the secondary axis belongs.
-To learn more on this, refer to Panes Overview.
+Refer to the following help topic to learn more: Panes Overview.

-In this dialog, you can add or remove the collection's items using the appropriate buttons, and customize secondary axes as required.
-Note that the set of available properties for secondary axes is identical to the properties of the primary axes.
-To learn more about them, refer to the Axes and Axis Appearance and Position topics.
+In this dialog, you can use the corresponding buttons to add or remove collection items, and customize secondary axes as required.
+Note that primary and secondary axes have the same available properties.
+To learn more, refer to the following help topics:

 To quit the dialog and apply the changes, click Close.